beyonddream/hamurabi/README.md

 1. `./build.sh`

+NOTE: To enable debug builds with asan enabled do:

+2. `./build.sh "-DCMAKE_BUILD_TYPE=asan"`

+Similar for other sanitizers (check the CMakeLists.txt)

 # Testing

 Note: Testing uses Check so make sure cmake can find it.
 By default generating hamurabi with Check test is turned off.